Message from the Founding Chairman

-STS forum, Science and Technology in Society forum, was founded in 2004 by Koji Omi, a former Minister of Finance and former Minister of State for Science and Technology Policy and for Okinawa and Northern Territories Affairs in the Japanese government.
-STS forum aims to provide a new mechanism for open discussions on an informal basis and to build a human network that would, in time, resolve the new challenges stemming from the application of science and technology.
-STS forum community also explores opportunities arising from science and technology and addresses how to remove barriers by using science and technology to solve the problems facing humankind.
+The Science and Technology in Society forum (the STS forum), was founded in 2004 by Koji Omi, a former Minister of Finance and former Minister of State for Science and Technology Policy and for Okinawa and Northern Territories Affairs in the Japanese government.
+The STS forum aims to provide a new mechanism for open discussions on an informal basis and to build a human network that would, over time, resolve the new challenges stemming from developments in science and technology.
+The STS forum community also explores opportunities arising from science and technology and addresses ways of removing barriers by using science and technology to solve the problems facing humankind.

-STS forum focuses on many aspects of science and technology in society: for example, technological development in genomics like genome engineering and iPS cell technology; energy and environmental issues including the nuclear power option; and ICT and social changes and related privacy and security issues.
+The STS forum focuses on many aspects of science and technology in society, for example, technological development in genomics like genome engineering and iPS cell technology; energy and environmental issues, including the use of nuclear power; and social changes brought by ICT and related privacy and security issues.

-The STS forum launched a “Dialogue between Future Leaders and Nobel Laureates” in 2015, and in 2017, 133 future leaders enjoyed stimulating discussions with 15 Nobel Laureates.
-The STS forum will continue to contribute to fostering younger leaders in various fields by inviting them to our networking opportunities in Kyoto and other locations.
+The STS forum launched a “Dialogue between Future Leaders and Nobel Laureates” in 2015, which is now called “Dialogue between Young Leaders and Nobel Laureates.”
+While it was not possible to offer this program in 2020, 129 young leaders participating in 2019 enjoyed stimulating discussions with 11 Nobel Laureates at the 16th Annual Meeting.
+The STS forum will continue to contribute to nurturing younger leaders in various fields by inviting them to our networking opportunities in Kyoto and elsewhere.

 The STS forum is also active in organizing outreach activities in the form of workshops.
-In 2017, three workshops were held: an ASEAN Workshop in Bali, an EU Workshop in Brussels, and an India Workshop in Delhi.
+In 2020, three workshops were held: an AA-STS Workshop in New York, an India Workshop in Delhi and a Russia Workshop (online).
+Planned workshops for ASEAN, the EU and Latin America had to be postponed due to the pandemic.

 Koji Omi was born in 1932 in Gunma Prefecture, Japan.
 After graduation from Hitotsubashi University in 1956, he joined the Ministry of International Trade and Industry (MITI).
 On an assignment with MITI, he served as Consul at the Japanese Consulate in New York from 1970 to 1974.
 He established his reputation for proactive action in acquiring up-to-date world energy related information during the first oil shock in 1973.